-When you turn on auditing, the database server generates audit records for every event that the auditing instructions specify, as Figure 7-3 shows.
+When you turn on auditing, the database server generates audit records for every event that the auditing instructions specify.

-The database server stores the audit records in a file called an audit file, as Figure 7-3 shows.
+The database server stores the audit records in an audit file.
 The collection of audit records makes up the audit trail.
 (The audit trail might consist of more than one audit file.)